osrf/ros2multirobotbook/src/simulation.md

   <cabin_joint_name>cabin_joint</cabin_joint_name>
 </plugin>
 ```

 The plugin subscribes to `/lift_requests` topic and responds to `LiftRequest` messages with `lift_name` matching its `model name` sdf tag.
 The displacement between the cabin's current elevation and that of the `destination_floor` is computed and a suitable velocity is applied to the cabin joint.
-Prior to any motion, the cabin doors are closed and only opened at the `destination_floor` if specified in the LiftRequest message.
+Prior to any motion, the cabin doors are closed and only opened at the `destination_floor` if specified in the `LiftRequest` message.
 As the cabin and shaft doors are configured with the `door` plugin, they are commanded through `DoorRequest` messages published by the `lift` plugin.
 Analogous to the `door_supervisor`, a `lift_supervisor` [node](https://github.com/osrf/rmf_core/blob/master/rmf_fleet_adapter/src/lift_supervisor/main.cpp) is started in practice to manage requests from different robot fleets.

-#### Workcells
+### Workcells

-Robots performing deliveries within facilities is a common use case and hence a `Delivery` task is configured into the `rmf_fleet_adapters`.
+A common use case is robots performing deliveries within facilities, so a `Delivery` task is configured into the `rmf_fleet_adapters`.
 In a delivery task, a payload is loaded onto the robot at one location (pickup waypoint) and unloaded at another (dropoff waypoint).
 The loading and unloading of the payload may be automated by a robot/workcell in the facility.
-To integrate these systems with RMF core systems, a set of dispenser messages are [defined](https://github.com/osrf/rmf_core/tree/master/rmf_dispenser_msgs/msg).
+To integrate these systems with RMF core systems, a set of [dispenser messages](https://github.com/osrf/rmf_core/tree/master/rmf_dispenser_msgs/msg) are defined.
 Despite their names, the messages are generalized for use by systems other than dispensers as well.
 When a robot reaches the pickup waypoint where the loading workcell is located, its `rmf_fleet_adapter` publishes a `DispenserRequest` message which the workcell receives and begins processing.
 When the loading is successful, the workcell publishes a `DispenserResult` message with `SUCCESS` status.
 The `rmf_fleet_adapter` then instructs the robot to proceed to the dropoff waypoint where the unloading workcell retrieves the payload while exchanging a similar set of messages.

 To replicate the loading and unloading processes in simulation, the `TeleportDispenser` and `TeleportIngestor` [plugins](https://github.com/osrf/rmf_demos/tree/master/rmf_gazebo_plugins/src) have been designed.
 These plugins are attached to the `TeleportDispenser` and `TeleportIngestor` [3D models](https://github.com/osrf/rmf_demos/tree/master/rmf_demo_assets/models), respectively.
 To setup a payload loading station in simulation:
 * Add a `TeleportDispenser` model beside the pickup waypoint and assign it a
-  unique `name`.
+  unique `name`
 * Add the payload model beside the `TeleportDispenser` model (Coke can in image below)

 To setup a payload unloading station in simulation:
 * Add a `TeleportIngestor` model beside the dropoff waypoint and assign it a
-  unique `name`.
+  unique `name`

 When a `DispenserRequest` message is published with `target_guid` matching the
 name of the `TeleportDispenser` model, the plugin will teleport the payload onto